Our Platform

 Immigrant Justice

-As part of our work to build a network of progressive, working class AAPI organization, APIs CAN has focused on building a shared civil rights agenda for the AAPI community in Massachusetts, expanding from only working on issues of voting and civic action, to engaging AAPI communities on a wide range of issues and representing the perspective of working class AAPI communities within the mainstream discourse in our state.
-We have hosted trainings on voting, candidate and ballot forums, community dialogues on pressing issues, and identified opportunities for in-language training for non-English speaking community leaders and trusted messengers.
+As part of our work to build a network of progressive, working class AAPI organization, APIs CAN has focused on expanding from only working on issues of voting and civic action, to engaging AAPI communities on a wide range of issues and representing the perspective of working class AAPI communities within the mainstream discourse in our state.
+Our communities have been hurt by structural racism: AAPI communities in Massachusetts face incarceration due to immigration status, lack of housing and homelessness due to language access, and the over-policing and criminalization in our neighborhoods that limits access to economic opportunities.

 Language Justice